 The biggest issue for me would be the size of the bin.
 Despite its size, the bin could have been a little bit bigger instead it has a capacity of roughly 0.45 liters with a narrow opening that can be a bit messy to empty.

 The motorized brush also is a bit narrow compared to the full-width brush found in the BotVac Connected.
 This means it will be less efficient and compared to the Neato.

-Last issue would be corner cleaning or a lack thereof.
+The last issue would be corner cleaning or a lack thereof.
 Make no mistake this robot does a good job on straight edges but when it comes to cleaning corners the round shape hurts it.
-Makes me wonder why they did not adapt the D-shape of Neato.
+It makes me wonder why they did not adopt the D-shape of Neato.

 If you look at the reviews, a lot of consumers who owned 700-series Roombas also bought and they said it performed as well as a 700-series!

 This model is exactly the same as the 630.
 The difference is that the 630 does not have the scheduling feature.